rebeccadev/the_cat_shack/README.md

 - Copy for the New Kitten blog post was sourced from [Trupanian](https://trupanion.com/blogs/kitten-care-101)

-- Copy for the Kerrping your cat entertained blog post was sourced from [Pet Secure](https://www.petsecure.com.au/pet-care/10-ways-keep-cat-entertained-youre-house/)
+- Copy for the Keeping your cat entertained blog post was sourced from [Pet Secure](https://www.petsecure.com.au/pet-care/10-ways-keep-cat-entertained-youre-house/)

-The copy on the homepage was written by myself.
+- The copy on the homepage was written by myself.

 ### Code

 - The project built upon the Boutique Ado project from The Code Institute.

+- [Django Central](https://djangocentral.com/building-a-blog-application-with-django/) - the following tutorial was used to build the blog application.

+- [The Net Ninja](https://www.youtube.com/watch?v=LAIVhl2CG8E) Django Tutorial #17 - Uploading Media by The Net Ninja was used to add images to the blog.

 ### Imagery